afrizalyogi/password-generator/CONTRIBUTING.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+or you can just simply <a href="https://saweria.co/afrizalyogi" target="_blank">Support This Project</a>.
+Thank you for all your contribution on this project.

 <br>

 ## Report bugs using Github [issues](https://github.com/afrizalyogi/pass-gen/issues)